whoisandy/konfup/README.md

 ============================================================================================================================
 Nodejs configuration made easy.

-Konfup is an environment and configuration module loader.
+Konfup is an **environment and configuration loader**.
 A few things to note are the .env file must always be located at the root directory, the config can be loaded via a name of a json file located at the root or a path to the config file in any directory.